 Our research shows that projects are more successful when the project controls functions are embedded into a Project Management Office (PMO), LogiKal Survey Report.
 A PMO will standardise and enhance processes and systems for key project management areas such as risk, time, cost or quality.
-It is the source of project metrics that enhance management during the project lifecycle.
+It is the source of project metrics that improve management during the project lifecycle.
 This article will explore how to set up an effective PMO in 6 steps.

 PMO Set-up in 6 Steps